fosskers/aura/DESIGN.md

 - Adding `--json` will output this information in JSON for use by other software that may sit on top of Aura.

-#### PKGBUILD/Additional Build-file Editing
-- Support for `customizepkg` is dropped, as AUR 3.0 provides dependency information via its API.
-- Users can edit included `.install` files and the **behaviour** of PKGBUILDs with `--edit`.
-This is done after dependency checks have been made via the data from the AUR API.
-Users are urged _not_ to edit dependencies at this point, as only `makepkg`, not Aura, will know about the changes.
-  - If you do want to build a package with different dependencies, consider whether there is value in creating your own forked package for the AUR (named `foo-legacy`, etc.).
-Others may benefit from your effort.
-  - If you are trying to fix a broken package, rather than circumventing the problem by building manually with `makepkg`, please contact the maintainer.

 #### Concurrent Package Building
 - Package data is returned from dependency checking in the form `[[Package]]` (see [Dependency Resolution](/DESIGN.md#dependency-resolution)).
 Each sublist